Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Experimental results

 \section{Experimental results}

-To verify that our mechanisms can work for SGD in the non-convex case we simulate FedSGD \cite{mcmahan2017communication} with clients corrupting their messages to different degrees, and record how players' rewards and penalties are affected by their aggressiveness $\alpha$ for different penalty constants $C$.
+To verify that our mechanisms can work for SGD in the non-convex case we simulate FedSGD \citep{mcmahan2017communication} with clients corrupting their messages to different degrees, and record how players' rewards and penalties are affected by their aggressiveness $\alpha$ for different penalty constants $C$.
 The $\alpha_t^i$ that empirically maximizes a player's reward is an approximate best response for a given $C$ and fixed $\alpha_t^j$ for $j\neq i$, and should thus be small for a successful mechanism.

-We simulate FedSGD, treating each writer as a client, to train a CNN-classifier using the architecture and learning rate provided by \citet{caldas2018leaf} for the FeMNIST dataset that consists of characters and numbers written by different writers At time step $t<T=10650$, we randomly select $m=3$ clients and compute a gradient estimate $g_t^i$ for the cross entropy loss $f$ using a single batch containing $90\%$ of the data provided by the corresponding writer\footnote{$T$ was selected as $3$ times the number of writers in the LEAF dataset, as reported by \citet{caldas2018leaf}.}.
+First, we simulate FedSGD, treating each writer as a client, to train a CNN-classifier using the architecture provided by \citet{caldas2018leaf} for the FeMNIST dataset that consists of characters and numbers written by different writers.
+Second, we train a two-layer linear classifier with $384$ hidden neurons on top of frozen "bert-base-uncased" embeddings on the Twitter Sentiment Analysis dataset from \citet{caldas2018leaf}.
+In both cases, we randomly select $m=3$ clients and compute a gradient estimate $g_t^i$ for the cross entropy loss $f$ using a single batch containing $90\%$ of the data provided by the corresponding writer at time step $t<T=10650$ \footnote{$T$ was selected as $3$ times the number of writers in the FeMNIST dataset, as reported by \citet{caldas2018leaf}.}.
 We test on the remaining $10\%$ of the data.